pagkly/Zed/Investopedia3/Out of the Money (OTM) Definition and Example.md

 ## Option Basics

 For a premium, stock options give the purchaser the right, but not the obligation, to buy or sell the underlying stock at an agreed-upon price before an agreed-upon date.
-This agreed-upon price is referred to as the strike price, and the agreed-upon date is known as the [expiration date](https://www.investopedia.com/terms/e/expirationdate.asp).
+This agreed-upon price is referred to as the strike price, and the agreed-upon date is known as the [[expiration date]](https://www.investopedia.com/terms/e/expirationdate.asp).

 An option to buy an underlying asset is a call option, while an option to sell an underlying asset is called a put option.
 A trader may purchase a call option if they expect the underlying asset's price to exceed the strike price before the expiration date.
 Conversely, a put option enables the trader to profit on a decline in the asset's price.
 Because they derive their value from that of an underlying security, options are [derivatives](https://www.investopedia.com/terms/d/derivative.asp).

-An option can be OTM, ITM, or [at the money](https://www.investopedia.com/terms/a/atthemoney.asp) (ATM).
+An option can be OTM, ITM, or [[at the money]](https://www.investopedia.com/terms/a/atthemoney.asp) (ATM).
 An ATM option is one in which the strike price and price of the underlying are equal.

 ## Out-of-the-Money Options

 You can tell if an option is OTM by determining what the current price of the underlying is in relation to the strike price of that option.
 For a call option, if the underlying price is below the strike price, that option is OTM.
 For a put option, if the underlying price is above the strike price, then that option is OTM.
-An out of the money option has no [intrinsic value](https://www.investopedia.com/terms/i/intrinsicvalue.asp), but only possesses extrinsic or [time value](https://www.investopedia.com/terms/t/timevalue.asp).
+An out of the money option has no [[intrinsic value]](https://www.investopedia.com/terms/i/intrinsicvalue.asp), but only possesses extrinsic or [[time value]](https://www.investopedia.com/terms/t/timevalue.asp).

 Being out of the money doesn't mean a trader can't make a profit on that option.
-Each option has a cost, called the [premium](https://www.investopedia.com/terms/o/option-premium.asp).
-A trader could have bought a far out-of-the-money option, but now that option is moving closer to being [in the money](https://www.investopedia.com/terms/i/inthemoney.asp) (ITM).
+Each option has a cost, called the [[premium]](https://www.investopedia.com/terms/o/option-premium.asp).
+A trader could have bought a far out-of-the-money option, but now that option is moving closer to being [[in the money]](https://www.investopedia.com/terms/i/inthemoney.asp) (ITM).
 That option could end up being worth more than the trader paid for the option, even though it is currently out of the money.
 At expiration, though, an option is worthless if it is OTM.
 Therefore, if an option is OTM, the trader will need to sell it prior to expiration in order to recoup any extrinsic value that is possibly remaining.

 Consider a stock that is trading at $10.
 For such a stock, call options with strike prices above $10 would be OTM calls, while put options with strike prices below $10 would be OTM puts.